-The audit covered the most recently completed fiscal year (FY 2019-2020) for the Program.
+Moss Adams conducted the audit for the first three initial years of the Program (FYs 2017-2019) as a combined effort due to limited activities in response to the active lawsuit challenging the Measure's validity.
+This approach was recommended as an efficient way to bring the audit requirements current and was unanimously approved by the MBCOC.
 Moss Adams attended the MBCOC meeting on July 29, 2020, presented the proposed audit plan and deliverables schedule, and addressed MBCOC member questions and concerns.
 We coordinated with VTA on the specific schedule for conducting audit fieldwork.
-We conducted an exit meeting with VTA staff (February 10, 2021) and the MBCOC (March 3, 2021) to review preliminary issues and obtain further information as necessary.
+We conducted an exit meeting with VTA staff (February 11, 2021) and the MBCOC (March 3, 2021) to review preliminary issues and obtain further information as necessary.